volcengine/vkectl/README.md

 ```
 vkectl [OPTIONS] MODULE ACTION
 ```
-The supported modules are app, resource and security.
+The supported modules are resource and security.

 You can use the following commands to get the supported actions.